kholia/OSX-KVM/README.md

 * Create *full* installation (ISO) image without requiring an existing macOS physical/virtual installation.

-* Documentation around running macOS on popular cloud providers (GCP, AWS).
+* Documentation around running macOS on popular cloud providers (Hetzner, GCP, AWS).
 See the `Is This Legal?` section and associated references.

 * Test `accel=hvf` flag on QEMU + macOS Mojave on MacBook Pro.